VantageDiscovery/vantage-sdk-python/README.md

 ## Quickstart

-To get started with the Vantage Python SDK, you'll need to set up your Vantage account and obtain your API keys.
-Once you have your credentials, you can initialize the VantageClient to begin managing collections and performing searches.
+To get started with the Vantage Python SDK, you'll need to set up your [Vantage account](https://console.vanta.ge/) and obtain your account ID and Vantage API key.
+Once you have your ID and key, you can initialize the VantageClient which you can then use to manage your account, collections and keys and perform searches.

 ```python
 from vantage_sdk import VantageClient